k3rielit/keri-sync/README.md

 ## SYNC
 A basic file 'synchronizer', or rather a savegame backupper.
-Uses a config file to check game and backup directories for newer or missing files, and then copies them over.
+Checks game and backup directories for newer or missing files based on a config file, and then copies them over.
 If no config file is present, it generates a default one.
 To keep the files organized, the backups are always in ```.\saves\<name>```, which is fine for savegames, but not for anything else...

 ## Config
 * Format: ```<name> = <path>```